CameronB01/Hadoop/report.md

 ```

-## Source Code For Louisa May Alcott Example
+## Source Code For Louisa May Alcott Example (This is basically the exact same as above with the books and some variable names switched)
 ```{python}
 # Import packages
 !wget http://setup.johnsnowlabs.com/colab.sh -O - | bash